OpenFreeEnergy/openfreeenergy.github.io/about.md

 Our work includes developing packages aimed at enhancing interoperability of existing software, as well as taking maintenance responsibilities for useful existing packages in need of an active maintainer.
+In addition to the packages that are officially part of the Open Free Energy portfolio, our team regularly contributes to open source projects in the broader ecosystem.

 Open Free Energy is a hosted software project of the Open Molecular Software Foundation (OMSF).
 The Open Free Energy Fund, managed by OMSF, receives